robertbozsik/eurovision-songs-audio-features/README.md

  - Tempo: The overall estimated tempo of a track in beats per minute
  - Duration_ms: The duration of the track in milliseconds
  - Time_signature: An estimated overall time signature of a track.

+# Questions for further analysis:
+- Are there any features that correlate with placing high in Eurovision?
+- What are the features of songs that won the Eurovision?
+- What are the features of songs that got the least points?

 # Resources:
 Eurovision Song Contest Website: https://eurovision.tv/events \